-Reverse mortgages are an option for certain homeowners, but they don’t make sense for everybody.
+Reverse mortgages may be appropriate for some people, but they don’t make sense for everybody.
 If you and your goals don’t fit the right profile, a reverse mortgage can turn into a nightmare for you and your family.
 These loans have evolved to become less expensive and more consumer friendly, but they are still complicated.

-Rule out Alternatives
+Rule Out Reverse Mortgage Alternatives

 Home for Life

-In a worst-case-scenario, a spouse or partner who is not listed as a co-borrower on the loan might have to move out.
+In a worst-case scenario, a spouse or partner who is not listed as a co-borrower on the loan might have to move out.
 The same goes for children or other dependents living in the home with you, which can be extremely disruptive and distressing.

-Tip: To avoid problems, make a plan for the future, whether it’s alternative housing for survivors or a life insurance policy that can pay off the loan and help everybody stay home.
+To avoid problems, make a plan for the future, whether it’s alternative housing for survivors or a life insurance policy that can pay off the loan and help everybody stay home.

 What if you plan to downsize or move your family somewhere else after borrowing?
 It’s possible to do so, but it can be complicated.
 Reverse mortgages tap into your home equity, leaving less value stored in your home.
-When you sell your current home, you’ll need to pay off the reverse mortgage using cash on hand or out of the sales proceeds.
-If you were flush with cash, you probably wouldn’t have used a reverse mortgage in the first place — so you’ll have that much less to spend on your next home.
+When you sell your current home, you’ll need to pay off the reverse mortgage balance from cash on hand or out of the sales proceeds.
+If you were flush with cash, you probably wouldn’t have used a reverse mortgage in the first place.
+Using a reverse mortgage can leave you with less money to spend on your next home.

 Stay on Top of Things

-Tip: If you tend to let things slide, find a way to stay on top of the expenses and maintenance items your lender requires.
+If you tend to let things slide, find a way to stay on top of the expenses and maintenance items your lender requires.
 Budget for regular upkeep so you can pay for repairs when needed.
 Set up automatic electronic bill payments for your insurance premiums and property taxes so you have fewer things to keep track of.

 Minimize Interest Costs

 When you borrow money, you pay interest, and that’s generally not an expense you can recover when you sell.
 So it’s wise to minimize those costs—or make sure you’re really getting your money’s worth.

-- Line of credit?
 You also have several options on how to take the funds from your reverse mortgage.
 One option is to take as much money as you can—as soon as possible—in a lump sum.
 Another option is to use your reverse mortgage as a line of credit, taking only what you need when you need it.
 A line of credit can help you keep interest costs low because it delays your borrowing.

 There is at least one potential drawback to the line of credit that you should be aware of: When you choose the line of credit, you’ll get a variable interest rate on your reverse mortgage.
 This isn’t necessarily bad, but the fixed rate lump sum could work better in some situations.

 Reverse mortgages are powerful financial tools, and they can be extremely helpful in the right situation.
 Unfortunately, they’re also misused.
-If somebody suggests that you use a reverse mortgage to buy whatever they’re selling, such as annuities, long-term care insurance or timeshares, look at their interests and seek advice elsewhere if you suspect any bias.
+If somebody suggests that you use a reverse mortgage to buy whatever they’re selling, such as annuities, long-term care insurance, or timeshares, look at their interests and seek advice elsewhere if you suspect any bias.

 Your home equity is typically a large pool of money, and that’s attractive to con artists and salespeople looking for extra income.
 If you use your reverse mortgage money to invest, you’ll need to cover the reverse mortgage expenses just to break even.
 What’s more, you’re putting your home on the line—risking foreclosure—if you can’t keep up with taxes and maintenance expenses.

 Take Counseling Seriously

 You’ll have to complete a mandatory counseling session with a HUD-approved counselor to use the FHA HECM program.
 This isn’t just a hurdle to jump over—it’s an opportunity to learn what you’re getting into.
 Ask as many questions as you have to, and review lender quotes and numbers with your counselor.

 Discuss It With Family